What is an HPV Test? How is it Done? - Bahçeci

 Depending on the results, the removal of abnormal cells from the cervix may be recommended.
 The treatment plan is determined based on the patient’s health status and the results of further diagnostic tests.

 Regular HPV screening can significantly prevent cervical cancer.
 If you are looking for answers to questions such as how HPV testing is done, what HPV screening involves, how HPV DNA testing is conducted, or what the HPV test costs, you can consult a gynecologist to learn about HPV testing and then proceed with testing.
-For appointments and inquiries, you can reach us at 444 39 49.

 Let Us Call You